Hugo-Carbiener/Hugo-Carbiener/README.md

 <br/>

-The team working on [Mockoon](https://mockoon.com/) has been so kind as to welcome me **twice** for an internship during the Summers of 2021 and 2022. **Mockoon** is an open sourced dev tool that helps you design and mock APIs in seconds.
+The team working on [Mockoon](https://mockoon.com/) has been so kind as to welcome me **twice** for an internship during the Summers of 2021 and 2022. **Mockoon** is an open-source dev tool that helps you design and mock APIs in seconds.
 There, I got to work on the project and add my little contribution to the application while getting a hang of Javascript, Typescript, Angular, NodeJS and so on.

 # **My video game projects**